rcdelacruz/dataworks-maxcompute-practice/README.md

 A comprehensive, production-ready learning repository for Alibaba Cloud DataWorks and MaxCompute with realistic sample data, ETL workflows, and advanced features.

-## 🎯 Project Status: Production Ready ✅
+## 🎯 Project Status: 100% Core Complete ✅

 This project provides a complete learning environment with:
 - **Realistic sample datasets** for hands-on practice